Luna Pearl Woolf

-Luna Pearl Woolf is a Canadian-American composer, producer, and dramaturg.
-Her oeuvre includes opera, chamber music, orchestra, and choral compositions including works for dramatic chamber music, silent film scores, and musical story-telling.
-Her works have been commissioned Carnegie Hall, Washington National Opera, Tapestry Opera, Minnesota Sinfonia, Salle Bourgie, ECM+, Perelman Performing Arts Center, Concours Musical International de Montréal, among others, with collaborations with artists including Jeremy Irons, Cornelia Funke, Joyce DiDonato, Frederica von Stade, Royce Vavrek, David Van Taylor, Matt Haimovitz, and Dame Evelyn Glennie amongst many others.
+Luna Pearl Woolf (born 1973) is a Canadian-American composer, producer, and dramaturg.
+She has written opera, chamber music, orchestra, and choral compositions.
+Her works have been commissioned by Carnegie Hall, Washington National Opera, Tapestry Opera, Minnesota Sinfonia, Salle Bourgie, ECM+, Perelman Performing Arts Center, and the Concours Musical International de Montréal.
+She has collaborated with artists including Jeremy Irons, Cornelia Funke, Joyce DiDonato, Frederica von Stade, Royce Vavrek, Matt Haimovitz, and Evelyn Glennie.

 In 2014 she was an inaugural recipient of Opera America's first grant for female composers.

 Biography

 Luna Pearl Woolf was born in 1973 in Western Massachusetts.
-She received a Bachelor of Arts from Harvard University, graduating Summa Cum Laude in music composition in 1996, and a Master of Arts from Smith College in music composition.
+She received a Bachelor of Arts in music composition from Harvard University in 1996 and a Master of Arts in music composition from Smith College in 2002.

-Woolf's principal composition teachers have been Mario Davidovsky, Augusta Read Thomas, Lewis Spratlan and Don Wheelock.
-Woolf was awarded the Ellen Taafe Zwilich Prize from the IAWM, the John Greene Scholarship and John Knowles Paine Fellowship from Harvard University, and the Settie Lehman Fatman Prize from Smith College.
+Woolf's principal composition teachers were Mario Davidovsky, Augusta Read Thomas, Lewis Spratlan, and Don Wheelock.
+Woolf was awarded the Ellen Taaffe Zwilich Prize from the International Alliance for Women in Music, the John Greene Scholarship and John Knowles Paine Fellowship from Harvard University and the Settie Lehman Fatman Prize from Smith College.

-Canada’s CBC Music named the JUNO award-nominated recording Vagues et Ombres including Woolf’s 2022 work, Contact, as their #1 Classical Album of the year; and her 2021 composer-portrait album, LUNA PEARL WOOLF: Fire and Flood (Pentatone Oxingale Series) was nominated for a GRAMMY-Award.
+CBC Music named the recording Vagues et Ombres, which includes Woolf's 2022 work Contact, as their #1 Classical Album of the year, and the recording was nominated for a Juno Award.
+Her 2021 composer-portrait album, Luna Pearl Woolf: Fire and Flood (Pentatone Oxingale Series), was nominated for a Grammy Award for Best Classical Compendium.

-She is a co-founder of Oxingale Productions, Inc. which includes Oxingale Records and Oxingale Music, and is a recording producer with producing credits on Leaf, Atma, Oxingale and PENTATONE albums.
-She is Creative Mentor & Dramaturg at Musique 3 Femmes.
+She is director of creative development, opera creation forum director and artistic advisor at Musique 3 Femmes.

 She currently resides in Montréal, Canada.

-Oxingale Records
+Oxingale Productions

-Luna Pearl Woolf along with cellist Matt Haimovitz, created the label Oxingale Records, a sub-label of PENTATONE, in 2000.
+She is a co-founder of Oxingale Productions, which includes Oxingale Records and Oxingale Music, and is a recording producer with producing credits on Leaf, ATMA, Oxingale and Pentatone albums.

-Oxingale Music
+Along with cellist Matt Haimovitz, she created Oxingale Records, a sub-label of Pentatone, in 2000.

-Oxingale Music is an independent music publisher launched in 2010 focusing on exceptional contemporary composers, featuring works from solo to chamber to opera and beyond.
-A destination for cellists, their catalog is rich in music for strings and string ensembles, including original works and innovative arrangements from the traditional repertoire, Jazz and rock.
-Current represented composers include Luna Pearl Woolf, Lewis Spratlan, David Sanford, Anna Pidgorna, Matt Haimovitz (arranger), Thibault Bertin-Maghit (arranger), and Niloufar Nourbakhsh.
+Oxingale Music is an independent music publisher launched in 2010 focusing on contemporary composers.
+Their catalog contains especially music for strings.
+Composers include Woolf, Lewis Spratlan, David Sanford, Anna Pidgorna, Matt Haimovitz, Thibault Bertin-Maghit and Niloufar Nourbakhsh.

-Critical responses
+Critical response

 Number Our Days

-A photographic oratorio, based on Jamie Livingston's "Photo of the Day" with music by Luna Pearl Woolf and libretto and concept by David Van Taylor, a late friend of Livingston.
-The work was commissioned by the Perelman Performing Arts Center (PAC NYC), and was premiered April 12-14, 2024, conducted by Kamna Gupta, directed by Ty Defoe, and co-produced by Trinity Church Wall Street.
-Performers include countertenor John Holiday, The Choir of Trinity Wall Street, NOVUS NY, Trinity Youth Chorus, and Downtown Voices.
+Number Our Days is a photographic oratorio based on Jamie Livingston's "Photo of the Day" with music by Luna Pearl Woolf and libretto and concept by David Van Taylor.
+The work was commissioned by the Perelman Performing Arts Center (PAC NYC), and was premiered April 12–14, 2024, conducted by Kamna Gupta, directed by Ty Defoe, and co-produced by Trinity Church Wall Street.
+Performers include countertenor John Holiday, the Choir of Trinity Wall Street, NOVUS NY, Trinity Youth Chorus, and Downtown Voices.